Junior Fernandes: Palestino

-In 2010, he played for Magallanes of the Chilean Tercera División A where he became the figure of the team that won the championship and was promoted to the Primera B. His outstanding performance on Magallanes caught the attention of Palestino, joining them in 2011, and thanks to his good results, he later was nominated for the Under 25 Chile national football team.
+In 2010, he played for Magallanes of the Chilean Tercera División A where he became the figure of the team that won the championship and was promoted to the Primera B. His outstanding performance on Magallanes caught the attention of Palestino, who joined them in 2011.
+Thanks to his good results, he was later nominated for the Under 25 Chile national football team.

 Universidad de Chile

 On 2 December 2011, Palestino agreed on the sale of 50% of his pass with a US$700,000 transfer to Universidad de Chile aiming to win the 2012 Apertura tournament, and thinking that the team will play Copa Libertadores next year.
 On 5 December, he was presented in the offices of "the Blues" Sports Complex with the No. 9 jersey.
 Fernandes made his debut for the club, scoring and providing an assist in a 3–1 win over Deportes La Serena on 4 February 2012.
 In the league, he would score five goals.
 In the play-offs Apertura, Fernándes scored a hat-trick in a 4–0 win over Colo-Colo on 24 June 2012.
-Elsewhere in the Copa Libertadores, Fernandes scored a hat-trick and set up a goal in a 5–1 win over Godoy Cruz and soon scored a brace and providing an assist in a 6–0 win over Deportivo Quito.
+Elsewhere in the Copa Libertadores, Fernandes scored a hat-trick, set up a goal in a 5–1 win over Godoy Cruz, and soon scored a brace and provided an assist in a 6–0 win over Deportivo Quito.
 Soon after scoring goals, he would receive criticism over his performance.